arschles/go-in-5-minutes/episode26/README.md

 We'll be using [cobra](https://github.com/spf13/cobra) to build our command line client, and I did a previous episode on that package.
 If you haven't seen [episode 18](https://www.goin5minutes.com/screencast/episode_18_cli_with_cobra/), you might want to go review that before you look at this one.

 Instead of using an already-built Dark Sky API client (there are a [few](https://darksky.net/dev/docs/libraries) for Go), we're going to build our own client according to the API documentation.
-For that, we'll use the [gorequest](https://github.com/parnurzeal/gorequest) package.
+For that, we'll use the awesome [gorequest](https://github.com/parnurzeal/gorequest) package.

 # Outline